Investigating how the gut environment affects bowel cancer in younger people

 Grant award: £148,570

 Bowel cancers in younger people may grow more quickly than in people aged over 50.
-Professor Mohammad Ilyas from University of Nottingham, in collaboration with colleagues from the Universities of Leeds, Birmingham and Edinburgh, will compare samples of bowel cancer from younger people with samples from people aged over 50 to understand if there are differences that might affect how quickly a tumour grows.
+Professor Mohammad Ilyas compared samples of bowel cancer from younger people with samples from older people to understand if there are differences that might affect how quickly a tumour grows.

 The challenge

-Bowel cancer is more common in people over 50, but around 2,500 younger people are diagnosed with the disease each year.
+Bowel cancer is more common in people over 50, but over 2,600 younger people are diagnosed with the disease each year.
 We know that changes to genes can cause some bowel cancers in younger people, but for most cases, it is not clear why the disease develops.
-Researchers believe that bowel cancers may also grow more quickly in younger people but we don’t yet understand what might be causing this.
-It is thought there may be differences in bowel cancers in younger people compared to those over 50 that might explain this faster growth.
+Researchers believe that bowel cancers may also grow more quickly in younger people, but we don’t yet understand what might be causing this.
+It's thought there may be differences in bowel cancers in younger people compared to those over 50 that might explain this faster growth.

 The science behind the project